 While Zenva lacks the public reviews on product pages, they do accept private reviews.
 Further, any course averaging below a 4 is replaced by a new course with higher quality.
 Thus, there is more clear evidence reviews matter on the platform.

 Something that we immediately found on Zenva – and that we were unable to find on Udemy – was a section for learner success stories.
 These learner success stories feature in-depth interviews from people in multiple industries who used Zenva’s course to further their careers and goals.
 Ultimately, this adds a good sense of professional legitimacy.

 Of a note, Zenva does have public reviews available on its Facebook page, which offer at least some record of what customers are thinking.

 Udemy comes out a little bit ahead in terms of showcasing their consumer’s opinions.
 That being said, Zenva’s willingness to act on reviews and showcase successful individuals offers a professional legitimacy that Udemy is missing.

-Ultimately, your platform choice will depend on your learning needs.
+Ultimately, when it comes to Zenva vs Udemy, your platform of choice will depend on your learning needs.
 If what you want to learn is skills like crafting, DIY, or something akin to that, then Udemy is the better choice due to its course variety and ability to choose a course based on consumer backing.

 However, if you’re interested in web development, game development, or data science, Zenva’s focus on quality beats Udemy by a lot.
-Though Udemy’s prices might be more tempting, their quality is equally variable.
-Zenva’s courses easily outlast those on Udemy, and with free updates for Mini-Degrees and Academies, this makes the products a good long term investment for a professional career.
+Further, with Zenva’s robust access plans to their entire catalog along with free updates, Zenva’s courses easily outlast those on Udemy and make a good long term investment for a professional career.